Technical SEO

 How is this different from an SEO agency audit?

-Content creation, copywriting, paid advertising, custom development beyond basic CMS edits, CRO beyond CTA placement, and brand design.
-These exclusions are documented in writing before any engagement starts.
+Content creation, copywriting, paid advertising, custom development beyond basic CMS edits, conversion rate optimisation beyond CTA placement, and brand design.